pearcej/cppds/_sources/AlgorithmAnalysis/AnAnagramDetectionExample.rst

 strings ``"python"`` and ``"typhon"`` are anagrams as well.
 For the sake of simplicity, we will assume that the two strings in question are of equal length and that they are made up of symbols from the set of 26 lowercase alphabetic characters.
-Our goal is to write a boolean function that will take two strings and return whether they are anagrams.
+Our goal is to write a Boolean function that will take two strings and return whether they are anagrams.

 Solution 1: Checking Off